-This method statement for electrical work shall help you understand the requirements before and during the cable and wire pulling process.
+This method statement for electrical work shall help you understand the requirements before and during the cable s and wires pulling process.
 The document is very helpful for MEP QA/QC engineers to develop the professional electrical method statement for their project.

-Below is the list of equipment / Tools required for installation of wires and cables, which can be used for different projects after doing the customization as per the project requirements.
+Below is the list of equipment / Tools required for installation of cables and wires, which can be used for different projects after doing the customization as per the project requirements.

 - Cutting Tools